 The cost of refining crude oil into petrol is another factor that affects petrol prices.
 The cost of refining depends on the complexity of the refining process and the cost of labour and materials.

 The cost of transportation, storage, and distribution of petrol is another factor that affects petrol prices.
 The distance between the refining facility and the retail outlet, as well as the cost of transportation and storage, will impact the price of petrol.

 In some countries, the government may subsidize the cost of petrol to relieve consumers.
-The level of subsidy will impact the price of petrol, and changes in the subsidy can result in changes in the retail price.
+The level of subsidy will impact the petrol price in Pakistan today, and changes in the subsidy can result in changes in the retail price.

 Why are petrol prices increasing in Pakistan?

-Petrol prices in Pakistan are influenced by several factors, including international crude oil prices, exchange rates, and taxes imposed by the government.
+Petrol price in Pakistan is influenced by several factors, including international crude oil prices, exchange rates, and taxes imposed by the government.
 An increase in the global price of crude oil will increase the cost of petrol in Pakistan.

-Additionally, if the value of the Pakistani Rupee depreciates against the US dollar, the cost of imported crude oil will become more expensive, leading to an increase in petrol prices.
+Additionally, suppose the value of the Pakistani Rupee depreciates against the US dollar.
+In that case, the cost of imported crude oil will become more expensive, increasing petrol prices in Pakistan today.
 Finally, any changes in the taxes imposed by the government can also affect the retail price of petrol in the country.

 Here is the breakdown of why petrol prices are increasing in Pakistan.